tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-three-node-vertica-sandbox-vms-on-mac.markdown

 ---

 I have been using a **single-node** Vertica VM to run ETL tests for [sometime](/blog/2016/01/10/find-and-replace-a-string-in-multiple-files/).
-The only minor problem is when we add `KSAFE 1` in our DDL scripts (i.e., `CREATE TABLE` statements) for production purposes which gives error on single-node VM when running DDL scripts to set up schema.
+The only minor problem is that when we add `KSAFE 1` in our DDL scripts (i.e., `CREATE TABLE` statements) for production purposes, it gives error on single-node VM when running DDL scripts to set up schema since single-node cluster is not k-safe.
 Even then, the workaround for running those DDL scripts in tests is easy enough, as shown in the [previous blog post](/blog/2016/01/10/find-and-replace-a-string-in-multiple-files/).

 In this blog post, I looked into setting up a Vertica cluster of **three** VM nodes on Mac, so that my Vertica sandbox is similar to production system, and I can run DDL scripts directly for test setup without modifications.
 Three-node cluster is fortunately also the limit of the free Vertica Community Edition.
-This blog post documents some of my mistakes, going down the wrong paths, while trying to do so.
+This blog post documents some of my mistakes and wrong approaches while trying to do so.

 ### Using Vertica VM from HPE support?